AGiorgetti/agiorgetti.github.io/_drafts/fluent-interface-class-hierarchy.md

     }
 }
 {% endhighlight %}

+The trick is returning the same instance passed in as the 'this' argument in the extension method (instead of using the return value of the internal object method, which will return the wrong base type); that will have the correct type to let you go on with the method chaining.

 Surely defining the api in this way is not that pretty, but that will be hidden inside your library and the users will be happy!